taky-kongo/alx-low_level_programming/README.md

 0x02-functions_nested_loops: We have seen the loops and their use.
 Also, we have seen functions and how to use them.
 The difference between a function and the definition of function.
 Finally, we have seen header files and how to use them with #include.

 0x03-debugging: We have seen the concepts and processes of manual debugging.

+0x04-more_functions_nested_loops: We deepen our knowledge of the functions.